Dale Hodges Park Overview

 Bowmont Park

-Connected natural park with extensive trails (0.5 km east)
+Connected natural park with trails (0.5 km east)

 Bowmont Park (West Section)